WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 ---

+## Todo

+* Be relatable
+* Be Human

+* Cut some of the code review
+* Focus more on why
+* Bring it back to why
+* Just hit submit

-## How I Continuously Deliver Content to my Blog with Markdown, GItHub, Python, and netlify
+## How I Continuously Deliver Content to my Blog with Markdown, GitHub, Python, and netlify

 Content at the speed of thought.